hashicorp/vagrant/website/source/docs/vagrantfile/ssh_settings.html.md

 compression setting when ssh'ing into a machine.
 If this is not set, it will default to `true` and `Compression=yes` will be enabled with ssh.

+* `config.ssh.connect_timeout` (integer) - Number of seconds to wait for establishing an SSH connection to the guest.
+Defaults to `15`.

 * `config.ssh.config` (string) - Path to a custom ssh_config file to use for configuring the SSH connections.